 Ethereum, during its launch, set a standard by publishing lengthy white papers.
 Many ICOs follow that habit, but it’s not a good sign, according to Ben.
 While long and complicated white papers aim to make the project look credible, legitimate, and serious, they don’t necessarily achieve their objective.
 Ben advises you to choose ICOs that don’t beat around the bush.
 In simple terms, he means that if you can’t understand the terms and conditions in the white paper, you should avoid that ICO.

 2. Ambiguous teams

 Ben suggests investors take a look at the team members of the ICO before investing.
-Blockchain projects are quite complicated, and it requires a team of high-profile members to pull it off.
+Blockchain projects are quite complicated, and it requires a team of high-profile members managed by custom blockchain development services to pull it off.
 If the ICO doesn’t have such members, then it’s better just to stay away.
 Advisors don’t make for the ICO’s credibility; it’s the team members that work hard to get the codes right.
 If the ICO doesn’t reveal its team members, don’t even think about investing.

 3. Coins without actual use

 Tokens represent a crypto project.
 And the entire ecosystem of the ICO revolves around the respective ticket.
 Ben, from his experience, says, “I notice investors working with tokens just because they want to invest in an ICO.
 You can easily replace that token with Bitcoin or Ethereum, and your strategy would still work.
 That means there’s no real use for the token.
 If you want to play safe, stay away from tokens that don’t provide much value and fail to showcase any real-world use cases.”